-Due to the ongoing Covid-19 pandemic, the AAI has had to make alterations to the traditional format and are required to adapt to current governmental health and safety advice.
-It is the intention of the AAI to hold the judging of the awards in a format as close to the traditional course of events as possible.
-It is desirable that the judging by the jury members will take place in-person in an outdoor venue in a socially distant manner.
-If it is deemed by the AAI unsafe to do as the day of judging approaches, the judging will be moved to a secure online format.
+It is the intention of the AAI to hold the judging of the awards in a format as close to the traditional format as possible.
+It is desirable that the judging by the jury members will take place in-person.
+If it is deemed by the AAI to be unsuitable to do as the day of judging approaches, the judging will be moved to a secure online format.

 - The AAI will organise for the panels to be professionally printed onto A1 foam board if it deemed safe to progress with an in-person judging day.
 The AAI will cover the cost of printing in this event.

 - If it is not deemed safe by the AAI to host an in-person judging day, the AAI will organise a secure online judging event, using the submitted digital panels.